arackcheev/master/servicenodeSETUP.md

 ## Service Node Setup

-* Download the latest wallet release on 2 computers or VPS
+* Download the latest wallet release on two computers or VPS
    * [GitHub Releases](https://github.com/BlocknetDX/BlockDX/releases)

 * On each computer let the wallet fully sync.
 Once that is complete encrypt both wallets with a password of your choice